Python syntax and semantics: Generators

 The definition of a generator appears identical to that of a function, except the keyword yield is used in place of return.
 However, a generator is an object with persistent state, which can repeatedly enter and leave the same scope.
 A generator call can then be used in place of a list, or other structure whose elements will be iterated over.
 Whenever the for loop in the example requires the next item, the generator is called, and yields the next item.

-Generators don't have to be infinite like the prime-number example above.
+Generators do not have to be infinite like the prime-number example above.
 When a generator terminates, an internal exception is raised which indicates to any calling context that there are no more values.
 A for loop or other iteration will then terminate.

 Generator expressions

 Introduced in Python 2.4, generator expressions are the lazy evaluation equivalent of list comprehensions.
 Using the prime number generator provided in the above section, we might define a lazy, but not quite infinite collection.